Effective Condition Number Bounds for Convex Regularization: Introduction

+\begin{example} An illustrative example is the finite difference matrix $\mtx{D}$ of example~\ref{ex:tv}.
 The regularizer $f(\vct{x})=\lone{\mtx{Dx}}$ is a one-dimensional version of a total variation regularizer, and is used to promote gradient sparsity.
-The standard method~\cite[Recipe 4.1]{edge} for computing the statistical dimension of the descent cone of $f$ is not applicable here, as this regularizer is not separable~\cite{zhang2016precise}.
+The standard method~\cite[Recipe 4.1]{edge} for computing the statistical dimension of the descent cone of $f$ is not easily applicable here, as this regularizer is not separable~\cite{zhang2016precise} (in fact, it would require a careful analysis of the structure of the signal with sparse gradient to be recovered).
 The standard condition number bound Theorem~\ref{thm:main-cond-bound} is also not applicable, as it is known that the condition number satisfies $\kappa(\mtx{D})\geq \frac{2(n+1)}{\pi}$.
 Figure~\ref{fig:tvplot} plots the upper bound of Proposition~\ref{prop:l1analysis} for signals with random support location and sparsity ranging from $1$ to $200$, and compares it to the actual statistical dimension computed by Monte Carlo simulation.
 As can be seen in this example, the upper bound is not very useful because of the large condition numbers involved.

 \end{example}